RWS/studio-api-docs/apiconcepts/translationmemory/exporting_to_a_tmx_file.md

 ```
 ***

-The first step is almost identical to the previous example, i.e. you define the first filter criterion and create the first filter
-expression using the **AtomicExpression** class.
+The first step is almost identical to the previous example: define the first criterion and create the first filter expression with the **AtomicExpression** class.

 # [C#](#tab/tabid-15)
 ```cs